• Skip to main content

 An overhead shot of lemon olive oil cake dusted with powdered sugar and lemon slices on the top with lemons on the side

-Storing: Lemon olive oil cake can be stored at room temperature for up to 2-3 days, or in the refrigerator for up to a week.
+Storing: You can store your lemon olive oil cake at room temperature for up to 3 days, or in the refrigerator for up to a week.
+We recommend storing in an airtight container or covering it tightly with plastic wrap.

 What does olive oil cake taste like?

-Olive oil cake is typically described as fruity, slightly peppery, and with a hint of bitterness.
+The flavor of olive oil cake is described as fruity, slightly peppery, and with a hint of bitterness.
 Be sure to use high quality olive oil, so those flavors shine through!

 What does olive oil do to a cake?